Attorneys committed making a difference during the holiday season, and year-long

 Additional programming in Southeast Raleigh, funded through philanthropy, includes fitness classes, sports leagues, wellness programs, teen leadership and healthy-eating initiatives.

 Of the 16 participating attorneys, three attorneys served local branches in leadership capacities.
-Stephen Byrd served as the Alexander Family YMCA board chair, Sandra Clark served the Kraft Family YMCA as campaign chair, and David Dahl served the A.E.
-Finley YMCA as a campaigner and previous board chair.
+Stephen Byrd served as the Alexander Family YMCA board chair and Sandra Clark served the Kraft Family YMCA as campaign chair.

 “My first job was at the Alexander Family YMCA,” said Stephen Byrd.
 “I worked as a day camp counselor for five summers, starting in high school.
 I can never give back as much as I’ve received from the Triangle YMCA in life lessons, an extended family of great friends and servant-leadership opportunities with great community impact.”